 As part of your enrollment at Antioch College, the Cooperative Education program (Co-op) faculty and staff will periodically ask you to work within a variety of digital platforms to complete your assignments and requirements.
 As part of our strategy to position students for opportunities in a changing economic landscape, the Co-op Program is committed to engaging students in high-impact educational practices in accordance with the values promoted by the Association of American Colleges & Universities’ Liberal Education and America’s Promise (LEAP) initiative.

 We view public communications through our Co-op Student Learning Portal as an important channel for students to engage themselves in solution-oriented approaches to the challenges they face as a generation.
-The Co-op program works with students to develop a public portfolio in order to document their co-op experiences, map skills and interests to industries and communities of practice, and position themselves for career advancement.
-Materials featured within a student’s public portfolio include expository writing such as autobiographical entries and blog assignments developed through the Work Portfolio courses.
+The Co-op program works with students to develop an author page on the Antioch Engaged blog site in order to document their co-op experiences, map skills and interests to industries and communities of practice, and position themselves for career advancement.
+Materials featured within a student’s public page can include expository writing such as autobiographical entries and blog assignments developed through the Co-op Field Experience courses.
 Students can also choose to include signature work such as writing samples from campus-based courses, evidence of foreign language proficiency, artistic material, journal entries, story maps, curated interview materials, and/or media productions that link their capstone work with their professional objectives.

-If a student desires to propose a Self-Designed Co-op Experience, they are required to work with their co-op advisors to develop their plan and to write a formal proposal.
-Draft proposals must be submitted by the fourth week of the quarter preceding the cooperative work term in question.
-Final proposals with a signed employer/mentor verification form are due by the seventh week of the term.
+For these reasons, students have the right to propose a self-selected or self-designed co-op experience that fulfills their ambitions for learning off-campus, as long as it meets Co-op Program requirements as articulated below.
+If a student desires to propose a Self-Designed Co-op Experience, they are required to work with their co-op advisors to develop their plan and to formalize it within the Self-Designed Co-op Experience Form that is made available before each co-op term.
+Draft proposals should be submitted to the co-op advisor by the fourth week of the quarter preceding the cooperative work term in question.
+Final proposals are due by the seventh week of the term.

 Proposals will be judged on the following criteria: